mandy8055/manuj8055.github.io/_posts/2021-02-19-floating-point-arithmetic.md

 ## IEEE formats

-1. According to IEEE standard 754; there are two kinds formats present:
+1. According to **IEEE standard 754**; there are two kinds formats present:
-  - Single Precision(32 bit) format

 {% include elements/figure.html image="https://mandy8055.github.io/assets/2021-02-19-floating-point-2.png" caption="Single Precision format" %}

-  - Double Precision(64 bit) format

 {% include elements/figure.html image="https://mandy8055.github.io/assets/2021-02-19-floating-point-3.png" caption="Double precision format" %}

-1. Floating point data is stored in the memory with three fields of information
+Floating point data is stored in the memory with three fields of information:

-   * **Sign field** - It used to represent the sign of a data.
+  1. **Sign field** - It used to represent the sign of a data.
 0 for positive and 1 for negative.
-   * **Biased Exponent**:
+  2. **Biased Exponent**:
       *  In memory, exponent is stored in a **biased format** rather than the signed format(2's complement) because <mark style="background-color: yellow">Most Significant bit(MSB) is already reserved for the mantissa sign</mark>, therefore2's complement exponent is not possible to represent the negative exponent.
       *  Generally,